 See our Ratings Methodology.

-While only two brands qualified for our ratings, there are a number of other brands available on the market for you to choose from.
+While only three brands qualified for our ratings, there are a number of other brands available on the market for you to choose from.
 Here are a few of the major brands you’d likely find at your local retailer.

 Known for its range of power tools, Black & Decker also produces a number of garden tools to help you tackle any DIY or lawncare job you have around the house.
 Primarily available in electric models, a Black & Decker leaf blower can be picked up from hardware and power tool retailers.

 The 18V Cordless Leaf Blower is Black & Decker’s introductory model, and features a soft grip handle for comfort and control, along with a 209km/hr power output to help you clear a path.
 Weighing in at only 1.7kg, it also features a Power Boost function to help you tackle those bigger jobs.
 You can also opt for the 1850 Axial Blower, which features a lightweight design and a blowing speed of up 225km/hr, or the 36V 3-in-1 Blower Vac, which features eight adjustable power settings and a 3-in-1 blowing, vacuuming and mulching function to help tackle multiple parts of the garden.

 Another familiar face in the power tool and yard equipment market, Japanese brand Makita offers a number of tools and models for Aussies to choose from.
 Its leaf blower range includes both petrol and electric models, with some suited for smaller backyards, while others are better suited for those looking to clean every corner and crevice.